 Damages in a wrongful termination case in California will vary from damages in a workplace retaliation case.
-This is because the amount of missed payments and benefits due to the plaintiff's work loss is commonly included in wrongful termination damages.
+This is because the amount of missed payments and benefits due to the plaintiff's work loss is commonly included in labor law wrongful termination damages.

 However, damages in a workplace retaliation case are more likely to include:

 Damages for emotional distress caused by workplace mistreatment, such as physical discomfort, loss of enjoyment of life, and/or anxiety